Highlights for alfuzosin

 If you take too much: Taking too much alfuzosin may lead to:

-- low blood pressure.
-Symptoms include dizziness, lightheadedness, and fainting.
+- low blood pressure, with symptoms including dizziness, lightheadedness, and fainting

 - other problems with your heart